Rebecca Heald

 Rebecca W. Heald is an American professor of cell and developmental biology.
 She is currently a Professor in the Department of Molecular & Cell Biology at the University of California, Berkeley.
 In May 2019, she was elected to the National Academy of Sciences.
 She has published over 120 research articles in peer reviewed journals.

 Education and academic appointments

 Heald grew up in Greenville, Pennsylvania, and graduated from Hamilton College in upstate New York.
 She said she was inspired by "Biochemistry Professor, Donna Brown.
 I barely had a clue about what I was doing, but discovered the joy of pipeting colorless liquids from tube to tube."
 She received her Ph.D. from Harvard Medical School, where she worked in the laboratory of Frank McKeon.
 She was a postdoctoral researcher with Eric Karsenti at the European Molecular Biology Laboratory in Heidelberg, Germany.
 She joined the faculty at the University of California, Berkeley in 1997, and has held the Flora Lamson Hewlett Chair of Biochemistry since 2011.
-In addition to running her research group, from 2018-2021 she served as a regional associate dean for research administration and she is currently co-chair of the department of Molecular and Cell Biology.
+In addition to running her research group, from 2018-2021 she served as a regional associate dean for research administration and from 2021-2025 as co-chair of the department of Molecular and Cell Biology.